fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 ## Example: Validate uniqueness of a column

-**Context**: In many datasets, certain columns are expected to have a specific number of unique values.
-For example, in a transaction dataset, the `transfer_type` column might be expected to have a limited number of distinct values representing the different types of transfers supported.
-Monitoring the count of unique values in such columns can help detect data quality issues, such as the introduction of unexpected new transfer types or data entry errors.
+**Context**: In customer databases, certain columns are expected to contain unique values to ensure data integrity and prevent duplicate records.
+For example, the `government_id` column should contain unique values as it represents a unique identifier for each customer.
+Monitoring the uniqueness of such columns can help detect data quality issues, such as duplicate customer entries or data input errors.

-**Goal**: Using the `ExpectColumnUniqueValueCountToBeBetween` Expectation and either GX Core or GX Cloud, validate that the `transfer_type` column has an expected number of unique values.
+**Goal**: Using the `ExpectColumnValuesToBeUnique` Expectation and either GX Core or GX Cloud, validate that the `government_id` column contains only unique values.

 <Tabs
    defaultValue="gx_cloud"